 P’(m,c) = n+mc / (n+m + γ* exp(λ * n+m))

-The rational behind this parametric pseudocounting procedure is twofold: no category co-occurs with a non-ancestral category in every true case, and the number of remaining but currently unknown occurrences of a function is somehow related to the number of currently known occurrences.
+There are two assumptions behind this parametric pseudocounting procedure: no category co-occurs with a non-ancestral category in every true case [what does this last phrase mean?], and the number of remaining but currently unknown occurrences of a function is related to the number of currently known occurrences.
 There are two competing hypotheses in regards to this latter idea: The first is that the number of observations in the data is a proxy for how well a function has been studied, and so the number of missing counts in the data should be inversely proportional to the number already seen.
 The second hypothesis is that the number of currently known occurrences is in fact a better representation of the specificity of a function, and so the undiscovered occurrences should only be a function of the number of genes left to study, in which case the number of missing counts in the data should be directly proportional to the number already seen.

 In order to allow the data itself to choose one of these hypotheses, we sample from a range of combinations of parameters γ in [0, 1, 2, 4, 8, 16, 32, 64, 128, 256, 512]